azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 These will all flush out fundamental issues with the format of the template.
 However, the only true test is to deploy the template.

 Once you have completed updating your template then deploy it to the lab1 resource group to confirm that it works as expected.
 You shouldn't need to specify any parameters, but you can do so if you wish.
+If you have issues with your template then compare it against the one at the bottom of the lab to see how it differs.

 You can use the `az storage account list --resource-group lab1 --output table` command to show the results of the concatenated unique name.